-Training FP/19/20/1.1 Complete feasibility study and detailed costing exercise for the proposed redevelopment of the Training and Development Academy (jointly with North West Ambulance Service and Police) and provide MFRA with a fully costed options appraisal.
-FP/19/20/1.2 Progress and implement the most effective and efficient means in providing the correct infrastructure at the Training and Development Academy to deliver Service training.
+Training FP/19/20/1.1 FP/19/20/1.1 Complete feasibility study and detailed costing exercise for the proposed redevelopment of IRMP the Training and Development Academy (jointly with North West Ambulance Service and Police) and provide MFRA with a fully costed options appraisal.
+FP/19/20/1.2 Progress and implement the most effective and efficient means in providing the correct IRMP infrastructure at the Training and Development Academy to deliver Service training.

-Collaboration and Interoperability FP/19/20/1.3 Ensure collaborative opportunities with Merseyside Police and North West Ambulance Service are fully explored and kept under review in line with the Policing & Crime Act 2017
+Collaboration and Interoperability FP/19/20/1.3 Ensure collaborative opportunities with Merseyside Police and North West Ambulance IRMP Service are fully explored and kept under review in line with the Policing & Crime Act 2017

-Operational Pla nning and Intelligence FP/19/20/1.4 Continue to review operational risk information, including the conversion of MFRS Site Specific Risk Information (SSRI) into the development and implementation of Site Information Risk and Hazards (SIRAH) including how we can share Cross Border risk information with neighbouring FRS's.
-FP/19/20/1.5 Continue to review operational risk information, including the conversion of MFRS Site Specific Risk Information into the development and implementation of Site Information Risk and Hazards , including how we can share Cross Border risk information with neighbouring FRS's FP/19/20/1.6 Fulfil legislative responsibilities to identify forseeable risk to ensure the health safety and welfare of employees and the communities we serve by producing risk management plans, emergency response plans and consider National Operational Guidance
+Operational Plan Operational Planning and Intelligence FP/19/20/1.4 FP/19/20/1.4 Continue to review Standard Operational Procedures (SOPs) and supporting guidance in line НМІ with National Operational Guidance (NOG) as part of regional collaboration and support the ongoing development and maintenance of NOG through Strategic Gap Analysis.
+FP/19/20/1.5 FP/19/20/1.5 Continue to review operational risk information, including the conversion of MFRS Site IRMP Specific Risk Information into the development and implementation of Site Information НМІ Risk and Hazards, including how we can share cross border risk information and enhance training with neighbouring FRS's FP/19/20/1.6 Fulfil legislative responsibilities to identify foreseeable risk to ensure the health safety and НМІ welfare of employees and the communities we serve by producing risk management plans, emergency response plans and consider National Operational Guidance

-Operational Resources and Transport FP/19/20/1.7 Progress and implement the most effective and efficient means in providing specialist vehicles and equipment in support of front line operational response
+Operational Resources and Transport FP/19/20/1.7 Progress and implement the most effective and efficient means in providing specialist IRMP vehicles and equipment in support of front line operational response including feasibility of НМІ drone capacity and use of technology to support mobilisation of resources.